Zekfad/fetch_client/README.md

 ### Large payload

-This modules maps `keepalive` to [`BaseRequest.persistentConnection`](https://pub.dev/documentation/http/latest/http/BaseRequest/persistentConnection.html) which is **`true`** by default.
+This module maps `keepalive` to [`BaseRequest.persistentConnection`](https://pub.dev/documentation/http/latest/http/BaseRequest/persistentConnection.html) which is **`true`** by default.

 Fetch spec says that maximum request size with `keepalive` flag is 64KiB: